 Belted and nipped coats will give the illusion of a defined waist.
 Opt for darker coloured coats for a slimming effect.

-Avoid details and embellishments on and around the shoulders - such as shoulder pads, big lapels, and double breasted coats.
-If you opt for a trench coat make sure it comes without epaulets which would draw attention the your shoulders.
-Also steer clear of big collars that would add volume to your upper body.
+Avoid details and embellishments on and around the shoulders - such as shoulder pads, big lapels, and double-breasted coats.
+If you opt for a trench coat, make sure it comes without epaulettes, which would draw attention to your shoulders.
+And steer clear of big collars that would add volume to your upper body.